JnCrMx/DynamicWallpaper/README.md

 ### Build from source

-To build the application from source make sure you have a JDK (at least 8) installed an properly set up.
+To build the application from source make sure you have a JDK (at least 8) installed and properly set up.
 It's all just about *Gradle* working well, so don't worry.

 Now, download the source from GitHub using ``git clone``